-The five upper level electives in Communication must be completed in one of two concentration areas, or one of eight specializations:
+The five upper-level electives in communication must be completed in one of two concentration areas, or one of eight specializations:

-- Digital Arts and Media Studies, or
+- 1. Digital Arts and Media Studies, or

-- Strategic and Human Communication, or
+- 2. Strategic and Human Communication

-- Communication Specialization
+- 3. Communication Specializations

-- Majors may choose to complete five courses in one of two upper level concentrations, or majors may choose to complete five courses in one of these eight Communication specializations:
+Majors may choose to complete five courses in one of two upper-level concentrations, or majors may choose to complete five courses in one of these eight communication specializations:

-- Advertising & Social Media
+- Advertising and Social Media

 - Communication Design

-- Media & Culture
+- · Media and Culture

-- Media Writing
+- · Media Writing

-- Public Relations & Event Planning
+- · Public Relations and Event Planning

-- Sports Media
+- · Sports Media

-- Storytelling & Media Production
+- Storytelling and Media Production